| Since | 21.0 |

 Note

-The Segments parameter does not take APEX path patterns, for example, the %tag() function.
+The Segments parameter does not take APEX path patterns, for example, the #<tag> function.
 Instead, specify the tag names directly in this field.

 Driven

-The TransformObject nodes to drive, for example, neck_01
+The TransformObject nodes to drive, for example,

-tags that are set up by default on the FK transform component’s Tags parameter.
-The FK transform component is normally the first component that is used to start building a rig.
-Including the bind
+It’s good practice to also specify the bind tag that is set up by default on the FK transform component’s Tags parameter.
+The FK transform component is normally the first component used to start building a rig.
+Including the bind tag helps to ensure that you don’t include other controls that might have inherited, for example, the neck tag.
+So for this component, you can set Driven to “#bind & #neck”.

 Driver ¶